 - a) The Parties will establish a Bilateral Management Committee (BMC) that will be responsible for administering this Agreement and reporting on its achievement. - b) The primary functions of the BMC are to: - i.
 Classify Transboundary Waters; - ii.
 Establish Learning Plans; - iii.
 Set, monitor and assess the achievement of Transboundary Objectives commensurate with the assigned class; - iv.
-Provide a mechanism for information sharing, notification and consultation as per sections 5 and 12. - c) The BMC will consist of relevant expertise from each Party, including at least one senior water manager, and may include, subject to section 13.1.1 d), Indigenous government and organization representation. - d) BMC members will be appointed by the Deputy Minister or equivalent level in each Party. - e) The BMC will make decisions by consensus but, if not possible, decision-making will be based on each Party having one vote.
-In the event of a dispute or question, either Party may seek resolution outlined in section 14 of this Agreement.
+Provide a mechanism for information sharing, notification and consultation as per sections 5 and 12. - c) The BMC will consist of relevant expertise from each Party, including at least one senior water manager, and will include, subject to section 13.1.1 d), three representatives from Yukon Indigenous Governments and Organizations and two representatives from NWT Indigenous Governments and Organizations. - d) BMC members will be appointed by the Deputy Minister or equivalent level in each Party or Indigenous Government and Organization. - e) The BMC will make decisions by consensus but, if not possible, decision-making will be based on each Party having one vote.
+In the event of a dispute or question, either Party may seek resolution outlined in section 14 of this Agreement. - f) Each member may designate an alternate member to act on their behalf during their absence.
+Alternates may attend the meeting, at their own costs, when they are not acting on behalf of a member. - g) The travel and accommodation expenses of representatives of the Indigenous Governments and Organizations shall be borne by the respective Parties.